This document outlines limitations that have been set for applications running on RunMyProcess.

 - Single in-process script: 30 seconds

-The above time limits refer to "execution time", not "real time".
+The above activity duration time limits refer to "execution time", not "real time".
 When several processes or actions run concurrently, the overall computation power is split between them and some activities might be suspended temporarily to allow others to execute.
 All executions are interlaced and controlled by the platform.
 In addition, overall concurrency of execution is managed, so there can be an additional delay before execution.
 This could lead to a further difference between 'execution time' and 'real time'.

 "In-process script" refers to the script to generate input/output variables for each activity.
 A single activity can have multiple scripts, one per defined variable.
 The in-process script execution time is counted as process "continuous execution time", not as activity duration time.